 To be able to file for an uncontested divorce in New Mexico, both you and your spouse must agree on the following issues:

-If you and your spouse have children together and your children are under age 18, you and your spouse must also agree on:
+If you and your spouse have children together and your children are under age 18, you both must also agree on:

-Furthermore, either you or your spouse must have lived in New Mexico for at least the six months immediately before you file for divorce and one of you must be "domiciled" in New Mexico.
-“Domiciled" means that you live in New Mexico and intend to stay living in New Mexico for the foreseeable future.
+Furthermore, either you or your spouse must have lived in New Mexico for at least six months immediately before you file for divorce, and one of you must be "domiciled" in New Mexico.
+(N.H.
+Stat.
+Ann. § 40-4-5.)
+"Domiciled" means that you live in New Mexico and intend to stay living in New Mexico for the foreseeable future.
 If you have children together, the children must have lived in New Mexico for at least the last six months and must currently live in New Mexico.

-The process of obtaining an uncontested divorce in New Mexico requires the filing of different forms depending on whether you and your spouse have children under the age of 18 together.
-The New Mexico Supreme Court provides all of the forms required for an uncontested divorce here.
+The process of obtaining an uncontested divorce in New Mexico requires you to file different forms depending on whether you and your spouse have children under the age of 18 together.
+The New Mexico Supreme Court provides all of the forms required for an uncontested divorce on its website.

-Regardless of whether you have children with your spouse or not, the process to start an uncontested divorce is the same.
+Regardless of whether you and your spouse have minor children, the process to begin an uncontested divorce is the same.
 First, you have to fill out the following forms:

 Once completed, you must file these papers with the Court Clerk at the Supreme Court in the judicial district in which you or your spouse lives.
+Each court's fee schedule may vary, so it's important to contact your court before you file your paperwork.
+For example, the New Mexico First Judicial District Court has its fees listed on the website, which you can view here.
 When you file, you have to pay a filing fee.
-If you can't afford it, you can file an application to have the Court waive the fee.
-(Form 4-222 NMRA).
+If you can't afford it, you can apply to have the court waive the fee using Form 4-222 N.M.R.A.

 When you file your paperwork, the Court Clerk will sign and stamp the summons and give it back to you with a copy of your Petition.
 Next, you have to serve your spouse with the Petition and Summons.

-To properly serve your spouse, someone other than you over the age of 18, must hand-deliver the papers to your spouse or you can mail your paperwork to your spouse by certified mail.
-If you have someone hand deliver the papers, then that person must complete and sign an affidavit (written declaration) of service, which you then must file with the Court.
-If you choose to use serve by mail, your spouse must sign the receipt indicating receipt of the paperwork and send it back to you for filing with the Court.
+To properly serve your spouse, someone other than you over the age of 18 must hand-deliver the papers to your spouse, or you can mail your paperwork to your spouse by certified mail.
+If you have someone hand-deliver the papers, then that person must complete and sign an affidavit (written declaration) of service, which you then must file with the court.
+If you choose to serve by mail, your spouse must sign the receipt indicating receipt of the paperwork and send it back to you for filing with the court.

-If you're having problems coming to an agreement with your spouse, you can request the assistance of a mediator if the judicial district in which you have filed has a mediation program.
-If you need help settling child support or other financial issues, file Form 4A-205 NMRA.
-If you need the help of a mediator for the issues of custody and time sharing of your children, file Form 4A-204 NMRA.
+If you're having problems agreeing with your spouse, you can request the assistance of a mediator if the judicial district in which you have filed has a mediation program.
+If you need help settling child support or other financial issues, file Form 4A-205 N.M.R.A.
+If you need the help of a mediator for the issues of custody and time sharing of your children, file Form 4A-204 N.M.R.A.

-Once you and your spouse have agreed on all issues and have completed and signed a Marital Settlement Agreement in front of a notary, you must submit the agreement along with a completed Final Decree of Dissolution of Marriage (Form 4A-305 NMRA) to the court for approval.
+Once you and your spouse complete and sign the Marital Settlement Agreement in front of a notary, you must submit the agreement, along with a completed Final Decree of Dissolution of Marriage, to the court.
+If you don't have children, complete and file Form 4A-305 N.M.R.A.
+If you have children, submit Form 4A-306 N.M.R.A.
 The court will review your paperwork and, if approved, the judge will sign the Final Decree, making your divorce official and the terms of your Marital Settlement Agreement binding on both you and your spouse, just like a contract.